GRE Suite: Geo-localization Inference via Fine-Tuned Vision-Language Models and Enhanced Reasoning Chains: More Details of GREval-Bench

 For image filtering, we construct a geographical reasoning corpus based on GRE30K-CoT, utilizing Named Entity Recognition (NER) to identify locations and architectural entities, and Semantic Role Labeling (SRL) to extract geographical reasoning patterns (e.g., ``spire style $\rightarrow$ European church'').
 The geographical indicators in the corpus are then categorized into explicit and implicit types.
 Explicit indicators encompass artificial landmarks, natural geographical features, and textual symbols, while implicit indicators include architectural styles, urban planning patterns, social characteristics, and environmental characteristics.
 Please refer to ~\cref{sec:subcategories_details} for detailed sub-categories.
 We employ CLIP~\cite{radford2021learning} to compute similarity scores between images and geography-relevant textual prompts from our geographical corpus (e.g., "base of Eiffel Tower", "Arabic text", "redwood forest"), retaining samples with high relevance scores.
 Subsequently, images with single facial regions occupying more than 50\% of the area are removed through face detection~\cite{schroff2015facenet}.
 The rule-filtered images then undergo manual verification, where annotators answer the question: ``Can the approximate geographical location (country/city level) be inferred solely from this image?''
 Images are excluded if two or more out of three annotators respond negatively.

-To facilitate CoT evaluation, we provide key steps annotation and reference GPS coordinate for all samples.
-Key steps are defined as the essential reasoning components required to reach the correct answer.
+Inspired by previous CoT evaluation~\cite{chen2024m,yang2025r1,jiang2025mme}, we provide key steps annotation and reference GPS coordinate for all samples.
 We initially leverage o3 to generate the answer rationale.
-For the rationale, we provide both instructions and ground truth coordinates to o3, which yields more accurate rationales compared to instruction-only prompting.
+For the rationale, we provide both instructions and ground truth coordinates to o3.
 Subsequently, three geography domain annotators review and annotate key intermediate steps, utilizing o3's responses as reference.
-For cases where o3 fails to generate reasonable rationales, annotators develop solutions independently.
+For cases where o3 fails to generate reasonable rationales, annotators develop geo-localization reasoning process independently.